What are weather instruments?

 4. Anemometer

 All weather monitoring systems have anemometers, which are indispensable weather instruments.
 Different types of anemometers are suitable for different application scenarios.
 Choosing the right anemometer and using it in the right way can help to obtain accurate and reliable wind speed data.
-Among them, the ultrasonic and three-cup anemometer is mostly used in weather systems or home weather monitoring.
+Among them, cup anemometers are widely used for their simplicity and durability in outdoor conditions.
+Ultrasonic anemometers have no moving parts, making them more accurate in low-wind or icing conditions.
+Renke’s three-cup anemometer is designed for continuous outdoor deployment with low maintenance requirements.

 Anemometers can be used to predict weather changes, ensure flight and navigation safety, assess the spread of air pollution, optimize the design of wind power generation and ensure the safety of outdoor activities.